ibm-cloud-docs/satellite/host-latency-test.md

 # Network latency requirements for {{site.data.keyword.satelliteshort}} hosts
 {: #host-latency-test}

-Review the network latency requirements for hosts that you add to your {{site.data.keyword.satellitelong_notm}} location to ensure optimal performance and availability.
+Review the network latency requirements for hosts that you add to your {{site.data.keyword.satellitelong_notm}} location to ensure optimal performance and.
 {: shortdesc}

 ## {{site.data.keyword.IBM_notm}}-managed master to customer-provided worker nodes for the {{site.data.keyword.satelliteshort}} location control plane